404NotFound-Error/Daily-Record/README.md

 MSYS2 64-bit (provides a 64-bit GCC toolchain and Unix-like environment)
 MinGW-w64 GCC 64-bit (link 64-bit object files to generate exe)
 }

+2025/12/15
+sufferred a lot from final week, find a good project and trying to deploy it: https://github.com/aws-samples/bedrock-chat